edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

 App Service Configurable was designed to be deployed as multiple instances for different purposes.
 Since the function pipeline is specified in the `configuration.yaml` file, we can use this as a way to run each instance with a different function pipeline.
 App Service Configurable does not have the standard default configuration at `/res/configuration.yaml`.
 This default configuration has been moved to the `sample` profile.
 This forces you to specify the profile for the configuration you would like to run.
 The profile is specified using the `-p/--profile=[profilename]` command line option or the `EDGEX_PROFILE=[profilename]` environment variable override.
 The profile name selected is used in the service key (`app-[profile name]`) to make each instance unique, e.g. `AppService-sample` when specifying `sample` as the profile.

-!!! edgey "Edgex 2.0"
-    Default service key for App Service Configurable instances has changed in Edgex 2.0 from `AppService-[profile name]` to `app-[profile name]`

 !!! note
     If you need to run multiple instances with the same profile, e.g. `http-export`, but configured differently, you will need to override the service key with a custom name for one or more of the services.
 This is done with the `-sk/-serviceKey` command-line option or the `EDGEX_SERVICE_KEY` environment variable.
 See the [Command-line Options](./ApplicationFunctionsSDK.md#command-line-options) and [Environment Overrides](./ApplicationFunctionsSDK.md#environment-variable-overrides) sections for more detail.